Frequently Asked Questions

 How does the waitlist work at MIT Sloan?

-If you are waitlisted in a round, then you are automatically considered in the next round and will receive an updated decision in that round.
+If you are waitlisted in a round and accept a place on the waitlist, you will automatically be considered for the next round and will receive an updated decision in that round.

 Do you offer deferrals?